Test and Trace

 Government Information - For Employers

-The key message from Government is to strongly encourage employers to communicate this new service to eligible workforce and colleagues.
+- Government strongly encourages employers to communicate te Test and Trace service to eligible workforce and colleagues.
 Employers may be aware that demand for these tests has been high.
 However, please advise your self-isolating staff to get a test if they, or someone in their household, have symptoms.
-More allocations become available each day.
+More allocations become available each day